CHEF JUSTIN KINGSLEY HALLTHE KITCHEN AT ATOMIC

-Justin Kingsley Hall was born in California in 1982, and began his culinary career at the age of 16, washing dishes for a caterer.
+Born in California in 1982, Justin Kingsley Hall began his culinary career at the age of 16, washing dishes for a catering company.
 He spent a majority of his youth growing up in San Luis Obispo (SLO) a small but well know college and agriculture town in the Central Coast of California.
 Although he was enamored with the region, Justin left shortly after high school.
 Between 2000 & 2011 there would be a few opportunities to soak-in the inspiration of his hometown before moving somewhere new.
 Life taking him from California to North Carolina, Florida, and now Nevada.
-It was in 2011 when he first arrived Las Vegas; aside from a temporary relocation to West Hollywood, Downtown Vegas has remained home since.
+It was in 2011 when he first arrived Las Vegas working at Comme Ca a French brasserie formerly located in the Cosmopolitan.
+Aside from a temporary relocation to West Hollywood, Downtown Las Vegas has been Chef Justin’s home since.